Insights > Configure an Insight

 Create Insight Card

-This option empowers users to manually craft Insight Cards by selecting Data Models, incorporating Variables and Scripts, and entering HTML/Markdown Template code
+This option allows you to manually craft Insight Cards by selecting Data Models, incorporating Variables and Scripts, and entering HTML/Markdown Template code

 • Name: Provide a label for the Insight Card